Reverse-Engineering Information Presentations: Recovering Hierarchical Grouping from Layouts of Visual Elements: Grouping Visual Elements

 \subsection{Graph Modeling}

 According to the expert interviews, designers generally follow the principle of proximity to organize the layout and place related elements adjacently.
 Therefore, we only consider grouping elements in the neighborhood in our implementation.
-Thus, we can explicitly form a graph model to represent the layout using the spatial features of the visual elements (Illustrated in Fig~\ref{fig:graph}).
+Thus, we can explicitly form a graph model to represent the layout using the spatial features of the visual elements (Fig.~\ref{fig:graph}).
 Formally, we define the graph model $G$ of the information presentation, where nodes are visual elements $[x_1, x_2, ..., x_n]$ and edges are connections between the neighborhood elements, where we denote the edge that connects elements $x_i$ and $x_j$ as $(x_i, x_j)$.
-The edge includes a weight of proximity that can be computed by the spatial distance between two elements (denoted as $d(x_i,x_j)$)~\cite{lu2020exploring}.
+The edge includes a weight of proximity that can be computed by the spatial distance between two elements (denoted as $d(x_i,x_j)$).
+We use the largest distance among three perspectives: Euclidean distance, horizontal distance, and vertical distance~\cite{lu2020exploring}.